ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

   - This trial only included osu! members and concluded in August.
   - A subset of Beatmap Nominators were given evaluation roles equal to the NAT, allowing them to contribute to and decide the outcomes of BN applications and current BN evaluations.
   - The first batch of trial members included ~10 users, while the second batch included ~20 users.
-- **2021-05-13:** Option to change difficulty owner was added to the Beatmap Discussion page. <!-- https://github.com/ppy/osu-web/pull/7517 -->
+- **2021-05-13:** An option to change difficulty owner was added to the Beatmap Discussion page. <!-- https://github.com/ppy/osu-web/pull/7517 -->
   - This allowed guest difficulty creators to resolve issues on their beatmaps.
 Only the mapset host could resolve issues prior to this change, which was a major frustration to mappers.

 ### June